tve-cf/alerts-waf-control/README.md

 A web application for managing Cloudflare WAF (Web Application Firewall) rules and notifications.
 This solution provides a user-friendly interface to configure and control WAF rules, along with a webhook endpoint for handling Cloudflare notifications.

+## 🚨 Important Notice

+This project is intended for demonstration and proof-of-concept purposes only.
+While it implements basic security measures and functionality, it should be:
+- Used as a reference implementation or learning resource
+- Thoroughly reviewed and enhanced before any production use
+- Modified to meet your specific security requirements and use cases
+- Not considered production-ready without proper security auditing and hardening

 ## ⚠️ Security Notice

 This application must be protected using Cloudflare Zero Trust Access to ensure secure access to the management interface.
 Before deploying: